Pack of Wolves

 What Is the Difference Between Keystone and Indicator Species?

 According to Trustees for Alaska, keystone species demonstrate an ecosystem’s structure and function, while indicator species inform scientists about its health.
-Indicator species are also known as bioindicators and underscore changes — or that something will change — in their environment.
+Indicator species are also known as bioindicators and underscore changes — or that something is likely to change — in their environment.

 How Do Scientists Determine If an Animal Is a Keystone Species?

-Scientists can determine if an animal is a keystone species by studying how its removal impacts an ecosystem.
+Scientists can determine if an animal is a keystone species by studying the impact of its removal on the ecosystem.
 The animal is likely classified as such if there is a significant decrease in biodiversity or changes to the ecosystem’s functions.
 Experts often observe this through experimentation, but they can also watch what happens during species extinction.

 What Are the Biggest Threats to Keystone Species?